Convergence analysis of a primal-dual optimization-by-continuation algorithm: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Fonds de la Recherche Scientifique - FNRS under Grant CDR J.0122.21.
-Simone Rebegoldi is a member of the INDAM research group GNCS and is partially supported by the PRIN project 2022B32J5C, funded by the Italian Ministry of University and Research.
+This work was supported by the Fonds de la Recherche Scientifique - FNRS under Grant CDR J.0122.21. \amendment{Simone Rebegoldi is a member of the INDAM research group GNCS and is supported by the Italian MUR through the PRIN 2022 project ``Inverse problems in PDE: theoretical and numerical analysis'', project code: 2022B32J5C (CUP B53D23009200006), and the PRIN 2022 PNRR Project ``Advanced optimization METhods for automated central veIn Sign detection in multiple sclerosis from magneTic resonAnce imaging (AMETISTA)'', project code: P2022J9SNP (CUP E53D23017980001), under the National Recovery and Resilience Plan (PNRR), Italy, Mission 04 Component 2 Investment 1.1 funded by the European Commission - NextGeneration EU programme.}